 Iowa vs. Bowling Green Women's Basketball Predictions & Picks - December 2

-Saturday's game features the Iowa Hawkeyes (7-1) and the Bowling Green Falcons (5-1) facing off at Carver-Hawkeye Arena in what should be a one-sided matchup, with a projected 86-61 victory for heavily favored Iowa according to our computer prediction.
-Game time is at 1:30 PM ET on December 2.
+Saturday's game between the No. 4 Iowa Hawkeyes (7-1) and the Bowling Green Falcons (5-1) at Carver-Hawkeye Arena is expected to be a lopsided matchup, as our computer prediction projects a final score of 86-61 and heavily favors Iowa to come out on top.
+Tipoff is at 1:30 PM ET on December 2.

-The Hawkeyes are coming off of a 77-70 victory against Kansas State in their last outing on Sunday.

-In their last time out, the Hawkeyes won on Sunday 77-70 against Kansas State.
-The Falcons are coming off of a 68-66 win over Duquesne in their last game on Monday.
-Caitlin Clark's team-high 32 points paced the Hawkeyes in the victory.
-Lexi Fleming put up 19 points, seven rebounds and three assists for the Falcons.
+In their most recent matchup on Sunday, the Hawkeyes secured a 77-70 win against Kansas State.

 Catch college basketball action all season long on Fubo!